GenesisFR/HowToBecomeGoodAtShooters/README.md

 - takes cover at long range while attempting to eliminate targets and sets up decoy lenses that can be confused for her real position
 - retreats if a player gets too close to her
 - deploys a taser drone that seeks out hostiles and stuns them, granting her a clear shot
-- destroying her lens pouch prevents her from deploying the countermeasures
+- destroying her lens pouch prevents her countermeasures from being deployed
 - destroying the drone on her back prevents it from being deployed
 - needs to acquire a target for a few seconds before shooting
 - doesn't have as much HP as the other archetypes

 #### Support
 - places a support station down healing nearby allies
-- destroying the station on his back prevents him from deploying it
+- destroying the station on his back prevents it from being deployed
 - elite support stations grant overheal to nearby allies
 - support stations can be disrupted, temporarily stopping their healing ability
 - if undestroyed at the end of combat, support stations grant an armor kit